 - MIS for Non-Business Majors, Minor

-- Management Information Systems, BBA/Master of Science in Management of Information Technology
+- Management Information Systems, B.B.A./Management of Information and Technology, M.S.

 - Division of Marketing and Supply Chain Management